MSHSL State Debate Tournament

 30: Excellent job, you demonstrate stand-out organizational skills and speaking abilities.
 Ability to use creative analytical skills and humor to simplify and clarify the round.

 29: Very strong ability.
-Good eloquence, analysis, and organization.
+Eloquent, good analysis, and strong organization.
 A couple minor stumbles or drops.

 28: Above average.
 Good speaking ability.
 May have made a larger drop or flaw in argumentation but speaking skills compensate.
 Or, very strong analysis but weaker speaking skills.